laurawpaaby/EduChatEval/docs/user_guides/guide.md

 **Generate Label Framework**

-Install the package and import the framework generator
+Import the framework generator:
 ```python
 from educhateval import FrameworkGenerator
 ```

 Initialize the generator with your chosen model and API, and generate labeled samples.
-In this example a dictionary is provided as prompt:
+In this example a dictionary is provided as prompt.
+See [Templates](frameworks.md) for how to structure a `YAML` prompt input instead.

 ```python